lskatz/Kalamari/paper/paper.md

 Building the Kraken database has been implemented in `buildKraken1.sh` and in `buildKraken2.sh`.
-However, other descriptions for building databases such as for BLAST [@camacho2009blast+] or Mash [@ondov2016mash] can be found in the documentation .
+However, other descriptions for building databases such as for BLAST [@camacho2009blast+] or Mash [@ondov2016mash] can be found in the documentation.

 For singular genomes, a metagenomic database is useful for quality control because a user can have a null hypothesis that the sample is a metagenomic sample with a singular taxon.